Program Introduction

 Job Placement Assistance

-Internships help to connect NIAHD students to the program's alumni in museums, archives, and historic sites.
-Many of NIAHD's classes provide opportunities for students to interact with professionals in the Public History field.
+Internships help connect NIAHD students to the program's vast network of alumni at museums, archives, and historic sites.
+Many of NIAHD's classes provide opportunities for students to interact with professionals in Public History and related fields.

 Employers Who Have Hired Graduates from this Program within the Past Five Years